yashmahalwal/nirikshak/docs/Init.md

     <img alt="Initialisation command" height=400 src="../packages/cli/docs/nirikshakInit.gif" />
 </p>

+**Note**: After initialising, you get a jest configuration file.
+We expect that file to be present before running the tests.
+You are not supposed to change the projects field manually.

 ## 3. Getting rid of everything

 In case you decide to remove Nirikshak from your project, uninstalling packages won't be enough.
 You need to delete `.nirikshak` folder, jest configuration files and the test folder from your project.
 That might come in handy if you want to start over.

-**Note**: After initialising, you get a jest configuration file.
-We expect that file to be present before running the tests.
-You are supposed to change with the projects field manually.